 LET’S GO DIVING!

-- Open Water Diver Course – Sign up for our August 1st and 2nd class now.
+- Open Water Diver Course – Sign up for our December 5th and 6th class now.
 Call (706) 548 – DIVE (3483) or come by and see us on the Atlanta Highway (right next to the newly built Race Trac.)
-OW course is offered every the 1st weekend of the month!
+Open Water course is offered 1st weekend of every month!

 - Join our Dive Club and get to know the every-growing local dive community.
 We meet the first Tuesday evening of every month and talk SCUBA!
 Learn more here –> Dive Club